+There are mainly two related topics: CPS security and obstacle-avoidance mechanism.
+Given the richness of both fields, a brief overview of some representative works is given.

-Due to the increasing usage of mobile robots in a wide range of application domains, the security issue has become an essential requirement and imperative challenge \cite{choi2018detecting}.
-The security shows the ability of a system to govern malicious behaviors or unanticipated events \cite{zhu2015game}.
-Attacks against the mobile robots are mainly from cyber space, and they can be roughly divided into three categories: DoS, replay, and deception attacks \cite{ding2018survey}.
-In those attacks, communication channels are maliciously jammed/disrupted \cite{highnam2016uncrewed}, or the control data and measurements are compromised/altered \cite{su2018supervisor}, thus degenerating the mission effectiveness of mobile robots in critical and adversarial scenarios.
+\textbf{CPS security.} The security shows the ability of a system to govern malicious behaviors or unanticipated events \cite{zhu2015game}.
+In the literature, attacks against mobile robots are mainly from cyberspace, and they can be roughly divided into three categories: denial of service (DoS), replay, and deception attacks \cite{ding2018survey}.
+In these attacks, communication channels are jammed/disrupted \cite{feng2019secure}, or the control data and measurements are compromised/altered \cite{su2018supervisor}, and thus compromising the systems in critical and adversarial scenarios.
 Many efforts have been devoted to designing corresponding countermeasures.
-For instance, \cite{pasqualetti2012consensus} addresses the problem of ensuring trustworthy computation in a linear consensus network with misbehaving agents.
-In \cite{pasqualetti2013attack}, undetectable and unidentifiable attacks are characterized and detection filters are designed.
-And \cite{chang2018secure} considers the secure estimation when the set of attacked nodes can change with time.
-However, most of the existing research rely on a baseline premise that the attacker has some knowledge or access to the formation system.
-For example, malicious agents have knowledge of system structure or nodes' states \cite{pasqualetti2012consensus}, or the packets transmitted over network are corrupted \cite{zhu2011stackelberg,silvestre2017stochastic}.
-These assumptions neglect the capacity limitations of the attacker in real scenarios, especially most of them are too hard for the attacker to actually implement.
-Therefore, there still remain potential gaps between theory and practice, concerning how to implement these kinds of attack or under what conditions the attack is possible to be launched.
+For instance, \cite{pasqualetti2013attack} characterized the undetectable and unidentifiable attacks and designed corresponding detection filters. \cite{chang2018secure} considered the secure estimation problem where the set of attacked nodes can change with time.
+The motion synchronization methods were developed for robot formation considering the presence of robot malfunctions \cite{liu2017self,liu2018failure} or undesirable formation variation \cite{dong2014time,dong2017time}.
+A group of robots were deployed to herd an adversarial aerial attacker to defend safety-critical infrastructure in \cite{chipade2019herding}.
+However, most existing research relied on the assumption that the attacker has some knowledge or can access the robot system.
+For example, malicious agents have knowledge of the system structure or nodes' states \cite{pasqualetti2012consensus}, or the packets transmitted over the network are corrupted \cite{silvestre2017stochastic,dong2019false}.
+These assumptions may no longer hold given the cryptographic solutions in practice.